 Additionally, students are often given the opportunity to work on litigation and advocacy projects in collaboration with community organizations.

 The clinical experience made me a better lawyer right out of law school and it continues to be valuable now.
-I get to work every day on asylum and immigration cases, defending the rights of refugees and others in desperate need of protection.
-I owe so much of this opportunity to the cases I worked on in the Immigration Rights Clinic, which provided me with excellent lawyering skills that I could not have obtained solely in the classroom.
+For years, I worked every day on asylum and immigration cases, defending the rights of refugees and others in desperate need of protection.
+I owe so much of that opportunity to the cases I worked on in the Immigrant Rights Clinic, which provided me with excellent lawyering skills that I could not have obtained solely in the classroom.
 As a litigator in a large law firm, the practical experience I gained in the Clinic was invaluable to me.
 Even now, more than 10 years after graduating, I often encounter issues in my practice that I first faced in the Clinic.Gina DelChairo

 Immigrant Rights Clinic, 2005